ivanmolto/uniswap-governance-enhancement/README.md

 ## PROBLEM

 UNI holders govern the protocol through an on-chain voting governance process.
-Democratic voting is a good way to govern, but it is not perfect.
+Democratic voting is a good way to govern, BUT it is not perfect.

 ## SOLUTION

-A mix of token voting by the holders of UNI (current governance process) plus and extra phase based on the futarchy model.
+Token voting by the holders of UNI (current governance process) plus an extra phase based on the futarchy model.

 Futarchy as a mode of governance tries to improve on normal voting.
 The basic idea is that betting on accepted proposals on Uniswap Governance and resolving consequences of these proposals as prediction markets is a way more efficient that token voting alone (Game theory confirms it!).